CrazyBallAdventure/city-explorer/city-explorer/README.md

 Finish time: 11:40

 Actual time needed to complete: 1 hour and 28 mins

+Name of feature: Cache (lab 10)

+Estimate of time needed to complete: 1 hour

+Start time: 10:12

+Finish time: 11:15

+Actual time needed to complete: 1 hour and 3 mins

 # Getting Started with Create React App